40oleg/NeuroChain/README.md

 * tanh

 # Performance
-I really don't want to talk about it because now NeuroChan 77 timeы slower then Keras.
+I really don't want to talk about it because now NeuroChan 77 times slower then Keras.